BBSRC Chief Exec. elected to Fellowship of the Academy of Medical Sciences

 - 44 leading experts recognised for excellence in research

-Chief Executive's biography, is one of 44 researchers from across the UK being recognised for their contribution to the advancement of medical science by election to the Fellowship of the Academy of Medical Sciences.
+BBSRC Chief Executive, Professor Jackie Hunter, is one of 44 researchers from across the UK being recognised for their contribution to the advancement of medical science by election to the Fellowship of the Academy of Medical Sciences.

 Academy Fellows are elected for excellence in medical research, for innovative application of scientific knowledge or for their conspicuous service to healthcare.
 The expertise of the new Fellows includes haematology, bioinformatics, immunology, psychiatry, biochemistry and health services provision.